Mansfield, Connecticut

 Pequot and Mohegan people lived in this region for centuries before the arrival of English settler-immigrants in the late 17th century.
+By 1692, English settlers put down roots in the area that is now Mansfield Center.

-Mansfield was incorporated in October 1702 from the Town of Windham, in Hartford County.
-The community was named after Major Moses Mansfield, a part owner of the town site.
-When Windham County was formed on 12 May 1726, Mansfield then became part of that county.
-A century later, at a town meeting on 3 April 1826, selectmen voted to ask the General Assembly to annex Mansfield to Tolland County.
+Mansfield was incorporated in October 1702, separating from the Town of Windham, in Hartford County.
+The community was named after Major Moses Mansfield, a part-owner of the town site.
+When Windham County was formed on May 12, 1726, Mansfield then became part of that county.
+A century later, at a town meeting on April 3, 1826, selectmen voted to ask the General Assembly to annex Mansfield to Tolland County.
 That occurred the following year.

 The town of Mansfield contains the community of Storrs, which is home to the main campus of the University of Connecticut and the associated Connecticut Repertory Theatre.
+Villages within the town include Gurleyville and Mansfield Center, Mansfield Hollow, and Atwoodville.

 History

 English settler-immigrants arrived in the area that is now Mansfield in the late 17th century.
 The Town of Mansfield was legally incorporated in 1702, and the Storrs family history dates back to that time.
 Samuel Storrs migrated from Nottinghamshire, England to Massachusetts in 1663, then moving to the area in 1698.

 The first silk mill in the United States was constructed in Mansfield and financed by Pilgrim descendant William Fisk.
 The town, along with neighboring Willimantic, played an important role in the manufacture of thread and other textiles.
 Though nothing but the foundation remains of the mill, Mansfield has held onto several other historic landmarks.
 A fully intact gristmill, dating to 1835, the Gurleyville Gristmill is the only one of its kind in Connecticut.
 Built on the Fenton River, this stone grist mill remains intact with the original equipment.
 There are tours available May through October.
 The adjacent miller's house is the birthplace of former Connecticut governor Wilbur L. Cross, (1931 to 1939).More recent yet rare nonetheless, the Mansfield Drive-in, a drive-in movie theater, and Lucky Strike Lanes, a duckpin bowling alley, are among the last of their breed in the nation, with only 41 congress-certified alleys currently (2016), down from 450 in 1963.

-The Mansfield Training School and Hospital, situated on more than 1000 acre and encompassing 85 buildings, was operated by the Connecticut Department of Mental Retardation until its closure, after legal challenges, in 1993.
+The Mansfield Training School and Hospital, situated on more than 1000 acre and encompassing 85 buildings, was operated by the Connecticut Department of Developmental Services until its closure, after legal challenges, in 1993.
 Four years later, the former director and a once staunch advocate of the school declared, "The Mansfield Training School is closed: the swamp has finally been drained."
 Since then, the site has been allowed to deteriorate, though the University of Connecticut has been slowly finding uses for and fixing up many of the buildings.
 The school, with its eerie overturned wheelchairs and neo-classical hospital, remains a magnet for adventurous locals, the police, and amateur photographers.